186.7K people follow this city

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Wuhan air is currently 4 times above WHO exposure recommendation
+PM2.5 concentration in Wuhan is currently 8.1 times the WHO annual air quality guideline value

 Unhealthy for Sensitive Groups 136 US AQI